HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/leap/configuration.md

         - `userLookups`: Set this to `false` to disable user lookups, which is not available when configured with OIDC.
         - `userGroups`: Set this to `false` to disable group lookups, which is not available when configured with OIDC.
         - `postLogoutRedirectURL`: Set this to the URL to which Leap will redirect the browser after a user logs out.
-This is necessary to complete the loop with the OIDC IdP.
+This is necessary to complete the authentication flow with your IdP.

         ```yaml
         configuration: